 You would also be forced to explain the mark on your criminal record to potential employers for years to come, and this alone can be uncomfortable and embarrassing.

-At Calvo & Calvo, Attorney Jose Calvo is a former prosecutor and attorney Katheryn Calvo is a Board Certified criminal trial expert.
-We have extensive courtroom and trial experience and will fight aggressively to get your indecent exposure charges dismissed.
-Contact our office today to get in touch with a Fort Myers sex crime lawyer and to find out how our legal services can be of great benefit to you!
+At Calvo & Calvo, Attorneys at Law, Attorney Jose Calvo is a former prosecutor and attorney Katheryn Calvo is a proven criminal trial attorney.
+Our criminal defense attorneys have extensive courtroom and trial experience and will fight aggressively to get your indecent exposure charges dismissed.